privateprep/coding-space-website/src/pages/programs/seasonal-programs.md

       * Learn to code!
       * Be challenged at their individual level
       * Build grit, a growth mindset, and computational thinking skills
-      * Balance screen time with hands-on activities and more
       * Discover and define their personal passions
       * Make new friends near and far
   - type: headerAndMarkDownBlock